-The consolidated earnings target for 2020 (\$3,602 million) was designed to focus executives on delivering adjusted earnings before interest, income taxes, depreciation and amortization ("Adjusted EBITDA") (excluding the consolidation of franchises) pursuant to Loblaw's and SDM's combined annual and multi-year business plans.
-For 2020, the consolidated earnings target included a qualifier that in order to be eligible for above target achievement, Adjusted EBITDA growth must be positive and target Adjusted EBITDA must be achieved.
+The consolidated earnings target for 2021 (\$3,634 million) was designed to focus executives on delivering adjusted earnings before interest, income taxes, depreciation and amortization ("Adjusted EBITDA") pursuant to Loblaw's and SDM's combined annual and multi-year business plans.
+Adjusted EBITDA, as referred to in relation to Loblaw's 2021 STIP target, includes certain further adjustments, in addition to those noted in section 17, "Non-GAAP Financial Measures" of the 2021 MD&A. For 2021, the consolidated earnings target included a qualifier that in order to be eligible for above target achievement, year-over-year Adjusted EBITDA growth must be positive and target Adjusted EBITDA must be achieved.